Software · systems · creative infrastructure

 2. Name the pressure

-Define the real constraint before solving around the wrong one.
-A clear diagnosis prevents decorative work.
+Find the real constraint before solving the wrong one.

 3. Choose the smallest strong shape

-Decide the minimum structure that can actually hold: a product boundary, workflow, model, page, script, migration, or decision rule.
+The minimum structure that can actually hold: boundary, workflow, model, script, migration.

 4. Build the holding piece

-Ship the part that reduces risk, creates clarity, or makes the next move easier.
-Not everything needs to become a platform.
+Ship what reduces risk or creates the next foothold.
+Not everything becomes a platform.

 5. Leave the system easier to use